-Departments who generate more than six boxes of materials for document destruction or need a cart to store materials are now encouraged to contact Bayaud Enterprises, a supplier of secure and verified confidential destruction of documents with state price agreements.
-After researching several companies, Bayaud Enterprises is recommended by CU Recycling because:
+Departments who generate more than six boxes of materials for document destruction or need a cart to store materials are encouraged to contact Bayaud Enterprises, a supplier of secure and verified confidential destruction of documents with state price agreements.
+After researching several local companies, Bayaud Enterprises is recommended by CU Recycling because:

 - Materials are sorted by Bayaud for "highest and best use" to remove recycling contaminants before shredding, baling, and shipment for recycling.

 - Bayaud will provide CU Recycling with weight tickets for all material collected from campus, allowing for more accurate campus recycling diversion rates.

 - They currently service the CU Boulder campus every other week (with a possibility of more frequent trips) and can design a regular collection route to minimize truck traffic and related environmental impacts on campus.

 - Boxes and lockable carts (upon request) are collected by uniformed, bonded employees and taken to a secure facility where workers with disabilities are employed.

 - For large quantities of material (more than 6 boxes) Bayaud's state agreement prices are currently less than CU Recycling's fees (Bayaud charges $40 for a pick up of up to 20 boxes, and $2.50 each for additional boxes; varying prices for carts depending on pick up frequency -- confirm current pricing with Bayaud).